708yamaguchi/hitting_sound_classification/README.md

 ```bash
 roslaunch hitting_sound_classification microphone.launch save_image:=true target_class:=(taget object class)
 ```
+NOTE: You can change microphone by giving `microphone_name` argument to this roslaunch.
+The names of microphones can be seen by `pyaudio.PyAudio().get_device_info_by_index(index)` fuction.
+NOTE: You can change threshold of hitting detection by giving `hit_volume_threshold` argument to this roslaunch.

 2. Create dataset for training with chainer.
 (Train dataset is augmented, but test dataset is not augmented.)
 ```bash